knetikmedia/iOS-SDK/README.md

 Connecting to JSAPI using IOS Swift
 ### How do I get set up? ###

-*There are two ways to import the Knetil JSAPI SDK for iOS into your project:*
+*There are two ways to import the Knetik JSAPI SDK for iOS into your project:*

         CocoaPods